Single-Step Parity Check Gate Set for Quantum Error Correction: Single-Step Parity Check Gate Set and M pp2

 The time evolution operator, $U = e^{iHt}$, can be expanded as

-Every exponential term in Equation~\ref{final_unitary_eq}, which are the free evolution times of the drift Hamiltonian, will generate a gate and every gate will have its own clock.
-These clocks correspond to the time taken for the desired gates. $Gate_1$, $Gate_2$, $Gate_3$, $Gate_4$ and $Gate_5$ are the natural gates which can be obtain from the evolution of the drift Hamiltonian.
+Each of the exponential terms in Equation~\ref{final_unitary_eq}, which are the free evolution times of the drift Hamiltonian, will generate a gate and every gate will have its own clock.
+These clocks correspond to the time taken for the desired gates. $Gate_1$, $Gate_2$, $Gate_3$, $Gate_4$ and $Gate_5$ are the natural gates which can be obtained from the evolution of the drift Hamiltonian.
 However, if we want to create specific gates, such as a CZ gate between an electron and the first nucleus using the hyperfine interaction denoted as $A_1$, in other words, if we want $Gate_4$ to function as a CZ gate, then we need to have the control Hamiltonian and pulse the system.
 In this part of the study, our focus is on understanding the approximate timescale for the SSPC gate and the decomposed parity check circuit that were derived by using GRAPE.
 When considering the control Hamiltonian, the time required for the SSPC gate and the decomposed parity check circuit will change.
-However, the proportion of the timescales between the SSPC gate and the decomposed parity check circuit will be comparable for analytical analysis and the numerical analysis.
+However, the relative timescales between the SSPC gate and the decomposed parity check circuit will be comparable for analytical analysis and the numerical analysis.
 In this part of the study, since we are not using the control Hamiltonian, we do not refer to the gates as CZ gate or $ZZ$ gate.
 Instead, we refer to them as CZ-like gate and $ZZ$-like gate.
-Now, if we want to implement a decomposed \textit{ZZ} parity check circuit which is shown in Figure~\ref{fig:mpp2zzcircuit}, we need to implement CZ-like dynamics, since the $ZZ$ parity check circuit can be implemented either by using the CZ gate with Hadamard gates or directly with two CNOT gates.
-However, if we want to implement an entangling gate between the electron and the first nucleus, we need to use the hyperfine strength $A_1$.
-Due to the hyperfine strength $A_2$, the system will be disturbed.
-Because, the hyperfine interaction is always on; we can't turn it off, change it, or tune it.
-It is one of the key properties of the system and we can't manipulate it.
-This is why we need to find a time that allows us to perform an entangling gate between the electron and the first nucleus and the identity between the electron and the second nucleus so that the second hyperfine interaction does not disturb the system.
+If we want to implement a decomposed \textit{ZZ} parity check circuit as shown in Figure~\ref{fig:mpp2zzcircuit}, we need to implement CZ-like dynamics, since the $ZZ$ parity check circuit can be implemented either by using the CZ gate with Hadamard gates or directly with two CNOT gates.
+However, if we want to implement an entangling gate between the electron and the first nucleus, we need to use the hyperfine coupling $A_1$.
+However, the hyperfine coupling $A_2$ is also present and always on.
+Therefore, we need to find a time that allows us to perform an entangling gate ($Gate_4$) between the electron and the first nucleus and the identity ($Gate_5$) between the electron and the second nucleus, so that the second hyperfine interaction does not disturb the system.
 To find such a time, we need to consider the clock dynamics of the drift Hamiltonian.
 The first entangling gate will be between the electron and the first nucleus.
 A $\pi$ rotation around the Bloch sphere will be a CZ rotation since $e^{i\pi} = -1$.
 The time for $Gate_4$ to function as a CZ-like gate will be $\pi/95 \text{ MHz} \approx 33.06 \text{ nanoseconds}$.
-However, it is also imperative to ensure that the system remains unaffected by the hyperfine interaction between the electron and the second nuclei.
-Therefore, it is crucial that $Gate_5$ should function as identity operation.
-This means that while $Gate_4$ makes a $\pi$ rotation around the bloch sphere, $Gate_5$ should make a $2\pi$ rotation.
-The time taken for $Gate_5$ to function as identity is $2\pi/9 \text{ MHz} \approx 698.13 \text{ nanoseconds}$.
-Now, for finding an appropriated time, we need to solve the Equation \ref{eq:GAte4}:
+For $Gate_5$ to be the identity operation, it should induce a $2\pi$ rotation, which takes $2\pi/9 \text{ MHz} \approx 698.13 \text{ nanoseconds}$.
+However, there will be some error associated with timing, denoted as $t_{\text{error}}$, as achieving the exact duration is not always possible.
+To find the appropriate time for both gates, we need to solve: